VC University Scholarship

 Scholarship recipients receive:

-• Access to a dedicated 3-month mentorship program
+- Access to a dedicated 3-month mentorship program, with 2 VC mentors

 The scholarship program offers two tracks:

-• General Track: For aspiring VCs in non-life science sectors (sector-agnostic)
+- General Track (GT): For aspiring VCs in non-life science sectors (sector-agnostic)

 The application process is the same for both tracks, and recipients will receive access to the exact same benefits and opportunities.
 More details about the scholarship benefits and tracks below.